Sci-Fi, folk songs and mince pies at City Writes Autumn 2018

 Leaving us hanging, keen to buy a copy of the anthology to find out what happened next, Cherry then introduced Katarina Watson who performed her story ‘Threshold’, mesmerising us with a memorised performance about a young woman preparing to open the door to her home and her famous lover, not knowing what weather front he would confront her with once she’d turned the key and stepped over the threshold.

 Finally, Ian Kennedy and Sarah Lloyd sang a beautiful folk song Cherry herself had translated and set to music.
 Their harmonies perfectly transported us to distant times and opened up a field of debate as Cherry fielded questions from the audience.

 With book buying and signing and wine and mince pies to follow, City Writes Autumn 2018 event was a brilliantly seasonal night.
 Thanks to all involved.

 For those unfamiliar with City Writes, it is an exciting termly event that showcases the best of City’s Short Courses Creative Writing talent.
 City Writes hosts readings from alumni, students and tutors.
 One reader offers a professional perspective, reading from a new or award-winning publication, and the other readers are selected on the basis of a 1,000 word submission to a termly fiction writing competition open to all current and previous students of a City Creative Writing Short Course.
-Our guest reader for next term is Harriet Tyce whose debut Blood Orange comes out in February next year and has been toasted as the most talked about thriller of 2019.
+Our guest reader for next term is Harriet Tyce whose debut Blood Orange will be published in February 2019 and has been toasted as the most talked about thriller of 2019.
+Harriet was a criminal barrister for ten years before starting her writing career.
+A graduate of the Novel Studio in 2010, she is now part way through a PhD in Creative Writing at UEA.
 The next event will be held on the 9th April 2019 and tickets will go on sale next term.
 Details of the upcoming competition can be found here.